 0patch Agent periodically asks our server whether it has any new patches to deliver, and downloads these patches so they’re ready to get applied to vulnerable processes.
 These patches are immediately available even if you install a vulnerable product on a computer that is not connected to the Internet at the time.

 0patch does not replace executable files or modify them in any way.
-It corrects them only in memory of processes that use these executables, which can be done without relaunching them.
+It corrects them only in memory, which can be done without relaunching them.

 Empowering security researchers

 0patch aims to completely change the game by channelling the knowledge of security researchers, who could so far only write or speak about discovered vulnerabilities and develop exploits for them, into directly solving the problem.